 When will cleanup be finished?

-If you have followed the activity of this cleanup project for long, it is likely that you've noticed changes to the dates of cleanup goals at Rayonier Mill.
+If you have followed the activity of this cleanup project, you have likely noticed changes to the dates of cleanup goals at Rayonier Mill.
+Dates associated with cleanup goals are estimates.
 We follow a process to maintain accountability and motivate progress that allows for updates and extensions to the timeline.
-Dates associated with cleanup goals are estimates.